Consumer Ownership Guide · Skincare · 2025–2026

 Extractive

-A once-pioneering brand that has been stuck in…
+A heritage brand that has undergone multiple repositioning…

 New York, NY